Morrisons

-Wm Morrison Supermarkets, trading as Morrisons, is the fifth largest supermarket chain in the United Kingdom.
+Wm Morrison Supermarkets Limited, trading as Morrisons, is the fifth largest supermarket chain in the United Kingdom.
 As of 2021, the company had 497 supermarkets across England, Wales and Scotland, and one in Gibraltar.
 The company is headquartered in Bradford, England.

-Founded in 1899 by William Morrison, hence the abbreviation Wm Morrison, it began as an egg and butter stall in Rawson Market, Bradford, England.
-Until 2004, Morrisons store locations were focused primarily in the North of England but, with the takeover of Safeway in that year, the company's presence increased significantly in the South of England, Wales and Scotland.
+Founded in 1899 by William Morrison, it began as an egg and butter stall in Rawson Market, Bradford.
+Until 2004, its store locations were focused in the North of England but with the takeover of Safeway in that year, the company's presence increased significantly in the South of England, Wales and Scotland.
 As of February 2021, Morrisons employed 110,000 employees and served around 11 million customers each week.

 The company was listed on the London Stock Exchange until it was acquired by private equity firm Clayton, Dubilier & Rice (CD&R) in October 2021.
 Many changes were made after the takeover, and the company was struggling financially.

-Morrison had 9.1% market share in September 2022, having declined steadily since 2019.
+Morrisons is the fifth largest supermarket in the United Kingdom by market share (8.6%), overtaken for fourth place by Aldi in September 2022.

 History

 Founding

-The company was founded in 1899 by William Morrison, who started the business as an egg and butter merchant in Rawson Market, Bradford, England, operating under the name of Wm Morrison Limited.
+The company was founded as Wm Morrison Limited in June 1899 by William Morrison, who started the business as an egg and butter merchant in Rawson Market, Bradford, England.

 His son Ken Morrison took over the company in 1952, aged 21.
 In 1958, Morrisons opened a small shop in the city centre.
 It was the first self-service store in Bradford, the first store to have prices on its products, and it had three checkouts.
 The company opened its first supermarket, "Victoria", in the Girlington district of Bradford in 1961.

 In 1967, Morrisons became a public limited company listed on the London Stock Exchange.